Chapter 9 – Assisted Voting

 9.I.3.a.
 Applying For The Illinois Person with a Disability Identification Card

-The Illinois Person with a Disability Identification Card is all the proof you need to satisfy any disability proof with your local election authority.
+The Illinois Person with a Disability Identification Card is all the proof you need to satisfy any disability proof or requirement with your local election authority.

 The application for the Illinois Person with a Disability Identification Card, as issued by the Secretary of State, can be found online at: